Public Transportation Services

-The Harper County Public Transportation Services program fleet has two wheelchair lift, restraint system equipped vehicles and one mini-van.
-Larger vehicles can accommodate eight to 10 passengers while the mini-van can seat five to seven passengers.
+The Harper County Public Transportation Services program fleet has three wheelchair lift & restraint system equipped vehicles and one mini-van.
+Larger vehicles can accommodate up to 12 passengers while the mini-van can seat 5 passengers.

-Service is provided Monday through Friday from 8 a.m. to 5 p.m.
-Service is not provided on weekends, holidays or in the evenings.
+Transportation is available Monday through Friday from 8:30 a.m. to 4:30 p.m.
+Service is not available on weekends or county holidays.
 Advance ride reservations are requested.
-A monthly transit schedule is published but the schedule can vary and demand response (current day notice) is accepted.
-Service is provided In-City (local), In-County (or across county), and Out of County.
-A priority service for the system is for rides to medical appointments.
-Educational and recreational trips are also planned as the schedule allows.
+A weekly transit schedule is published in local papers but the schedule can vary and demand response (current day notice) is accepted.
+Service is provided In-City (local), In-County (or across county), and Out of County <70 miles.

-Harper County public Transportation Services is a member of the Mid Kansas Transit District (Coordinated Transit District #13) and the Kansas Public Transit Association.
+Harper County Public Transportation Services is a member of the Mid Kansas Transit District (Coordinated Transit District #9) and the Kansas Public Transit Association.
 The public transportation services program is regulated by Kansas Department on Transportation with technical support from the Federal Transit Administration.